varundhawan5792/varundhawan.com/_notes/technology platform.md

 ---
-title: Building Technology Platform
+title: Building a technology platform
 excerpt: Ideas on building a technology platform
-published: false
 ---

 Platform is a collection of parts common to all problems in the domain.
 Great technology platforms are at the intersection of: